 A Local Enforcement Plan is required to guide the priorities for enforcement action.
-The current plan was approved by the Committee July 2012 and was subsequently updated and approved by the Committee in May 2017.
-It superseded an enforcement policy first agreed in 2003 and updated in 2006.
+It is one of the key tools for managing expectations about what the service can deliver as identified in the recent Peer Review of the planning service.
+The plan was originally approved by the Committee July 2012 and was subsequently updated and approved by the Committee in May 2017 and November 2019.
 The plan has been updated again to reflect current operational practice and team names and is attached as appendix A. The existing Advertising Protocol has also been updated and reproduced in Appendix B for reconfirmation.
-Proposed changes are show using track changes.
+Proposed changes are shown with previous text crossed out and new text underlined.